-After making thorough enquiries, the directors have determined that the Company is unlikely to be impacted by the coronavirus pandemic given it is a non-operational wholly owned subsidiary whose primary function is that of an issuer of debt securities.
+During the year, the coronavirus pandemic has had a limited impact on the Company given it is a non-operational wholly owned subsidiary whose primary function is that of an issuer of debt securities.
 The Northern Powergrid Group's response to the coronavirus pandemic is available in the annual report and financial statements of Northern Powergrid Holdings Company.